Nurlianaa14/Exercise-Prjocet-Data-Analyst-With-Excel--Retail-Store-Sales/README.md

    - Apparel and Groceries are stable and cost-efficient
    - Home Decor is the lowest-performing category

    💡 Prioritize product development and campaigns in high-profit categories.
+Reevaluate the Home Decor category – consider rebranding, bundling, or even discontinuation if the profit margin is too low.

 5. 💳 Payment Method Insight
    - Customers prefer Bank Transfer (30%) and Mobile Money (26%)